streamanalyze/streamanalyze.github.io/docs/md/servers/advanced.md

 There is an optional key `ip-getter` which can be set in the connect configuration.
-If `ip-getter` is set to a valid http(s) address an edge device will send a `GET` request to the given url.
+If `ip-getter` is set to a valid http(s) address an edge device will send a `GET` request to the given URL.
 The response from the request must be a JSON-array with `[String host, Integer port]`.
 This host and port pair will be added to the tried addresses when connecting to a federation.